VinceK15/taskmanager/README.md

-Simple Taskmanager using ReactJS, JSON server
+Simple Taskmanager using ReactJS

-To run: type npm run server
+To run: type npm start in terminal

-then npm start
+Need to do:

+Add task function
+More options